MentalGravity101/DirectoryGuard/README.md

 3. Dual Interface: GUI and CLI
 GUI:
    Intuitive interface using ttkbootstrap for a modern look and feel.
-   Clearly grouped controls for starting, stopping, and managing monitored directories.
-   Labels that display currently monitored directories in real-time.
-   Features buttons for viewing logs, exporting/importing monitored directories, and stopping all monitoring.
 CLI:

 Comprehensive commands for: